Tbrennan6/IcelandicNow/docs/05_simple_sentences/05_singular_personal_pronouns.md

 title: Singular Personal Pronouns
 ---

-Now that you are familiar with weak nouns, grammatical gender, and cases as objects, its time to incorporate pronouns.
+Now that you are familiar with weak nouns, grammatical gender, and cases, its time to incorporate pronouns.
 It is extremely common to use pronouns during conversations after a noun has been mentioned previously and it is clear based on context what is being refered to.

 ## First and Second-Person Pronouns